Aliya-Begum/CLI-quiz-02/README.md

-# CLI-quiz-02
+# Quiz-02 : How good you are at web development?
-A node.js CLI quiz to ask the user, how good he is in web development.
+A node.js CLI quiz, basically this app asks the user some questions and shows the score.